By Pamela Doan

 He says his team mows at a height to keep existing weeds from seeding.
 The occasional weed is hand-pulled and he tries to leave as many leaves as he can mulched into the yards.
 “In my own yard, I make my own topsoil and don’t till my garden,” he says.
 “I only add organic material.”

 The hardest thing about his approach is getting customers on board.
 He says he does a lot of educating to help break patterns and beliefs.
-Learning to live with a few weeds in the lawn is also useful.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Learning to live with a few weeds in the lawn is also useful.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.